dumblob/ULKL/README.md

 # ULKL (Uniform Latin Keyboard Layouts)

-Ever experienced problems like *slow typing* or *hand-pain* (wrist, carpal tunnels etc.) or *switching to another nationalized layout both in a head and in a hand-memory* or *tricky-accessible characters* (especially the national-specific ones)?
+Ever experienced problems like *slow typing* or *hand-pain* (wrist, carpal tunnels etc.) or *switching to another nationalized layout both in the head and the hand-memory* or *tricky-accessible characters* (especially the national ones)?

-This project offers you a solution which mitigates among others the above-mentioned issues by introducing an **easy-to-remember** and **easy-to-learn** way of having conceptually-uniform keyboard layout for each latin-based language.
+This project offers you a solution which mitigates among others the above-mentioned issues by introducing an **easy-to-remember** and **easy-to-learn** way of having conceptually uniform keyboard layout for each latin-based language.

-The layout design idea is thus: **put the nationalized characters at places, where your fingers expect them to be without any modifiers** (modifiers are keys like `Shift` `Ctrl` `Alt` etc.).
-In other words, typing `č` will use the same finger as typing `c`.
+The layout design idea is thus:

+> put the nationalized characters at places, where your fingers expect them to be **without pressing any modifiers**

+Modifiers are keys like `Shift` `Ctrl` `Alt` etc. In other words, typing `č` will use the same finger as typing `c`.
 The same holds for `Č` and `C` - even here, only one modifier is needed for both cases - the `Shift`.
-This allows one to very quicky switch between layouts without the need to learn anything.
+This allows one to very quickly switch between layouts without the need to learn anything.
 Exceptions to this rule, where finger overloading would happen, still guarantee a position of the symbol enough logical to be learned in a second.
 The following graphics explains it on the `czed` (ltgt variant) example.

-FIXME add here a colorful picture (animated gif?)
+FIXME add here a colorful picture (an animated gif?)

 On the other hand the goal was **not** to create one *ultimate keyboard layout* (disregarding if by combining keys or by switching to ultra-high levels or both), because that will by definition lead to unpleasant writing of many symbols, numeric expressions, digraphs, trigraphs, math, etc.